-Finally, Roberts says, check the financial rating of the life insurance company before you purchase.
+Finally, check the financial rating of the life insurance company before you purchase.

-Preneed insurance is another type of policy you can buy to cover some of your funeral expenses.
-You buy these whole-life insurance policies directly from the funeral home.
-With a preneed policy, you choose the services you want for your funeral and buy a policy to cover the cost.
+Pre-need insurance is another type of policy you can buy to cover some of your funeral expenses.
+You buy these policies directly from the funeral home.
+With a pre-need policy, you choose the services you want for your funeral and buy a policy to cover the cost.

 Other states don't allow you to name the funeral home as the beneficiary, so you have to name someone you trust to carry out your wishes.

-However, prices might not be guaranteed with other preneed policies.
-So make sure you review the contract and understand exactly how much you'll pay, what is guaranteed and what will happen if you can't pay the premiums.
+However, prices might not be guaranteed with other pre-need policies.
+So make sure you review the contract and understand exactly how much you'll pay, what's guaranteed and what will happen if you can't pay the premiums.

 "It's for the person who wants to have his funeral paid for and all choices made and written down, so the family doesn't have to worry about anything," Ragsdale says.

-Your age and the face value of the policy determine the premium for preneed plans.
-Great Western offers a guaranteed issue plan, which requires no health information, and a first-day coverage plan, which requires answers to two simple health questions.
+Your age and the face value of the policy determine the premium for pre-need plans.

 With the guaranteed issue plan, full coverage kicks in two years after purchase for three- five- and 10-year payments and in 10 months on a one-year payment plan.
 If you pay for the policy with one single premium, full coverage starts immediately.
 Full coverage starts immediately on multi-year payment plans for the first-day coverage plan, which is available for all but those suffering from a critical illness.